CopperAr/1800_202530_DTC15/README.md

 ---

+## New: Friends Feature 🎉

+The friends system allows users to connect with each other:

+- **Add Friends**: Send friend requests using User IDs
+- **Manage Requests**: Accept or reject incoming friend requests
+- **View Friends**: See all your accepted friends in one place
+- **Real-time Updates**: Friend list updates automatically without refresh
+- **Admin Tool**: Use `add-test-friendship.html` to quickly add test data

+### Quick Setup

+1. Configure Firestore security rules (see `朋友功能使用指南.md`)
+2. Get a friend's User ID from their profile page
+3. Visit the Friends page and send a request
+4. Your friend accepts the request
+5. You're now connected!

+For detailed instructions, see:
+- **中文**: `朋友功能使用指南.md`
+- **English**: `FIREBASE_FRIENDS_SETUP.md`

+---

 ## Limitations and Future Work

 ### Limitations

-- Limited details on each hangout spot (e.g., no live updates or weather info).
+- Limited details on each hangout spot (e.g., no live updates or weather info)
-- Accessibility features can be further improved.
+- Accessibility features can be further improved
+- Friends cannot see each other's schedules yet

 ### Future Work

-- Implement map view and route directions.
+- Implement map view and route directions
-- Add filtering and sorting options (e.g., by category, location).
+- Add filtering and sorting options (e.g., by category, location)
-- Introduce a dark mode for better usability in low-light conditions.
+- Introduce a dark mode for better usability in low-light conditions
+- **Friend Features**:
+  - View friends' availability and schedules
+  - Suggest overlapping free times for hangouts
+  - Friend search functionality
+  - Friend grouping and categories
+  - Notifications for friend requests

 ---